NicolasDP/lxcmanager-cpp/README.md

 ============

- **LXCManager** is an open-source project which aims to manage *LinuX Containes* on a server with an easy to use web interface.
+ **LXCManager** is an open-source project which aims to manage *LinuX Containers* on a server with an easy-to-use web interface.

 BUILD
 =====